singlecore06483/sc_framework/README.md

 - added 1 new cve-exploits tools.
 - added 1 new exploits.
 - bugs and errors are fixed.
-- updated ssh-login-tesst, the SSH Brute-Forcer.

 SC FRAMEWORK
 -

-this tool uses 22 exploits and 8 payloads. wich some of the exploit like `ssh-loign, PDF-exploit, and more 20 exploits`.
+this tool uses 22 exploits and 12 cve exploits and 8 payloads. wich some of the exploit like `ssh-loign-test, PDF-exploit, and more 20 exploits`.

 How this tool works?
 -